← Back to AI Xens Home

 Mailing Address:

-• Mail: AI Xens Management Team / Privacy
+AI Xens Management Team / Privacy

-• 120 Eglinton Avenue East, Suite 202, Toronto
+120 Eglinton Avenue East, Suite 202

-Ontario, Canada
+Toronto, Ontario, Canada M4P 1E2

-2. PIPEDA Fair Information Principles
+2.1 PIPEDA Fair Information Principles

 Principle 1: Accountability

-AI Xens is responsible for personal information under our control and has designated Privacy Management accountable for our compliance with privacy principles.
+AI Xens is responsible for personal information under our control and has designated Privacy Management as accountable for our compliance with privacy principles.

 Principle 2: Identifying Purposes